eth-ait/aitwebsite/README.md

 ### Student Projects

-You can create student projects in [SiROP](https://sirop.org/app/) and they will be automatically pulled into the [thesis](https://ait.ethz.ch/thesis/) page in a few days.
-You can also increment the `cache-version` number in the [workflows](.github/workflows/website.yml) to force a pull from SiROP.
+You can create student projects in [SiROP](https://sirop.org/app/) and the [json feed](https://feeds.sirop.org/16/09/1609bbd1-fa78-45fc-93e5-ab1d9449b621/1609bbd1-fa78-45fc-93e5-ab1d9449b621.json) will be updated every 6 hours.
+Once your project appear in the feed, you can increment the `cache-version` number in the [workflows](.github/workflows/website.yml) to force a website update.

+If your project does not appear in the feed after 6 hours, you might have selected the option to exclude the project from any feed which is publicly accessible.
+If you want it to show up on the thesis page, you need to deactivate this option in the "Manage" section of your opportunity.

 ### General Editing Tips